SaifMohammedGodah-ofc/SaifMohammedGodah-ofc/README.md

 ### Active Projects
 - **`🤖 BotForges`** — Discover powerful automation bots that streamline your workflow, boost productivity, and handle repetitive tasks so you can focus on what matters most. with our latest feature `TraitEngine` is a game changer for nft creators.

-- **`⚙️ CASANDRA`** — Conversational Artificial System for Adaptive Neural Dialogue & Relationship Assistance
+- **`👩‍🦰 CASANDRA`** — Conversational Artificial System for Adaptive Neural Dialogue & Relationship Assistance

+-  **`⚙️ TraitEngine`** — a fully customizable NFT generation system for creating unique, weighted trait collections that combines rarity control, layer-based design, and unlimited freedom. no generating limmits no ads no **BS** -> Generate.
+Control.
+Mint.

 ---